“Today is your opportunity to build the tomorrow you want.” —Ken Poirot

 Even after two flu episodes within the same quarter this year, my health continues to be on the upswing!

 It has been a rough year so far for me personally, but I’m still hanging in there and am working on putting myself first.

 So, here’s where I’m at so far on my personal health journey:

-Even though I found my magic sleep number, I have NOT been getting the best sleep for at least the last month or so.
-I would feel tired at work so from time to time, I’d drink some coffee or my favorite energy drink, Rev, right before my workout just so I wouldn’t fall asleep.
+Even though I found my magic sleep number, I have NOT been getting the best sleep.
+For at least the last month or so, I would feel tired at work.
+So from time to time, I’d drink some coffee right before my workout just so I wouldn’t fall asleep.
 After my sweat sessions, I would go home, shower, eat, blog and go to bed.
-I feel like I’m going to get better at it in the coming weeks because my body won’t be able to take no sleep much longer.
+I feel like I’m going to get better at it in the coming weeks as my body won’t be able to take no sleep much longer.

 Not to say that this makes up for lack of sleep, but I did take a self-care day!
 It was weird, but I also learned a lot.